 Step3: Services

-Similarly, a firewalld has another component named “Services”.
+Similarly, a firewalld have another component called "Services".
 These services can be used in the zone file to manage the traffic rules in the firewall settings.
-From the following list, each pre-defined “Services” that are used in the default configuration of zone files.
+From the following list, each pre-defined "Services" that are used in the default configuration of zone files.

 9. How to list all the available services in firewalld?